shxie2020/Awesome-UGVFM/README.md

 ## 🍻 Contributions

 Both suggestions about our project and sharing of your work are welcomed!
 Please feel free to open an issue, pull a request or send us an email.
-We will update regularly.
+We will update them regularly.

 ---